therealseeds/seeds-sdk-android/README.md

 }
 ```

 4. Track the item purchase

+(Note: if you're doing the UN hackathon you don't have to implement this) :)

 In your item store code, please include the following tracking code after a purchase of the Seeds-promoted item: